Are you a manager or a leader? Here is the simple question to help you see: Are you trying to move things forward or are you trying to stabilize them?

-Years ago, as I was yelling at my admin support, I was not in control of what I was saying.
-I’m pretty sure the words just spewed out of my mouth without any, conscious thought, preplanning or concern for their impact.
-The effect was damaging to my the relationship.
-At that point in my early career as a leader, I truly lacked emotional intelligence.
+Years ago, as I was yelling at my admin support, I was not controlling what I was saying.
+I'm pretty sure the words just spewed out of my mouth without any conscious thought, preplanning or concern for their impact.
+The effect was damaging to my relationship.
+In my early career as a leader, I truly lacked emotional intelligence.

 Emotional Intelligence is Important for Leaders

-Emotional intelligence is the ability to both become aware of our emotions and to manage your emotions.
-In leadership, both of those are critical, especially when dealing with challenging situations.
+Emotional intelligence is the ability to become aware of our emotions and manage our emotions.
+Both of those are critical in leadership, especially when dealing with challenging situations.

 Emotional intelligence, a term coined by Daniel Goldman, is